Radiation Safety Handbook< Back to Health Physics Services

 Decay, Radioactive: Transformation of the nucleus of an unstable atom by the spontaneous emission of charged particles and/or photons.

-Declared Pregnant Woman: Any woman who has voluntarily informed her employer, in writing, of her pregnancy.
+Declared Pregnant Worker: Any worker who has voluntarily informed their employer, in writing, of their pregnancy.

 Dose: A quantity of radiation or energy absorbed.